 - Frontline workers and experts can augment live streaming with annotations to help resolve problems faster and provide guidance for day-to-day activities.

-Malyszko said these capabilities “not only provide plant personnel the means to report an issue, but can also provide a solution without the need for costly travel or trial and error.
+Malyszko said these capabilities “provide a solution without the need for costly travel or trial and error.
 For example, if an operator notices a deviation in a critical process control point and is unsure of what to do, with a few short voice commands the operator can request help or call directly to the necessary resource to assist in resolving the issue.”